Commands

 fspec delete-scenario login "Deprecated scenario"

-Query Scenarios
+Get Scenarios

 Options:

-• --tag=<tag> - Filter by tag (can specify multiple times for AND logic)
+• --tag=<tag> Filter by tag (AND logic)

-• --format=<format> - Output format: text or json
+• --format=<format> Output: text or json

 Examples:

-fspec get-scenarios --tag=@phase1 --tag=@critical
+fspec get-scenarios --tag=@critical --tag=@critical

 Show Acceptance Criteria

-fspec show-acceptance-criteria [options]
+fspec show-acceptance-criteria Show acceptance criteria

 Options:

-• --tag=<tag> - Filter by tag
+• --tag=<tag> Filter by tag

-• --format=<format> - Output format: text, markdown, or json
+• --format=<format> Output: text, markdown, json

-• --output=<file> - Write output to file
+• --output=<file> Write to file

 Examples:

-fspec show-acceptance-criteria --tag=@phase1 --format=markdown
+fspec show-acceptance-criteria --tag=@critical --format=markdown

-Delete Scenarios by Tag
+Delete Scenarios By Tag

 Options:

-• --tag=<tag> - Tag to match
+• --tag=<tag> Tag to match

-• --dry-run - Preview deletion without actually deleting
+• --dry-run Preview without deleting

 Add Step